Definition and Examples of a Domicile

 - Turn in your driver’s license.

-- Mark your last state income tax return “FINAL” and use the new state’s address.
+- Marke your last state income tax return “FINAL” (and using the new state’s address).

 - Spend as little time in the old state as possible.